Ipsita07p/Namaste-React/Assignment-2 Igniting our App/theory.md

 `node_modules can't be pushed in git` because it contains lots of files (more than 100 MB), it will cost you memory space.

+# What is the `dist` folder?

+The dist folder(short for distribution folder) is a directory that stores the compiled or minified version of an application.

+It is used to deploy an application to a production environment.
+This is because the compiled and minified code is smaller and faster than the source code, which can improve the performance of the application.

+# What is `browserslist`?

+`browserslist` is a tool that allows specifying which browsers should be supported in your frontend app by specifying "queries" in a config file.
+It's used by frameworks/libraries such as React, Angular and Vue, but it's not limited to them.